pjtunstall/stock-exchange-sim/README.md

 ## 6. Further

 While this program does generate plausible schedules for the given examples and our own simple configuration files, it's far from robust.
 It doesn't yet allow for the possibility of one task having multiple successors.
 It assumes tasks have been well chosen and just need giving start times and number of instances to perform at those times.
-It doesn't decide effectively between rival processes, having the same input and output, whether of the same or differing effectiveness:
+It doesn't decide effectively between rival processes having the same input and output, whether of the same or differing effectiveness:

 ```board:7